It's difficult to hang the right label on Wendy Lack. Is she an activist? A watchdog? A gadfly?

 "I was astonished to read about an agency that just seemed out of control, not having any clear purpose," she said.
 "I thought, 'Somebody needs to do something about this.'
 I started going to board meetings and took this on as a little project.
 I do believe an individual can make a difference."

 Her concern over government excess didn't end there.
-She campaigned against a county vehicle registration fee and a Pleasant Hill utility users tax, both of
+She campaigned against a county vehicle registration fee and a Pleasant Hill utility users tax, both of which failed.
+She opposed the November fire district parcel tax that went down to defeat.

 If the emphasis on taxes seems a bit narrowly focused -- she's a board member of the Contra Costa County Taxpayers Association -- that hasn't been the only bull's-eye in her sights.
 She charged the Mt.
 Diablo school board with violating the Brown Act and demanded transparency.
 She railed against the county's permitting of the 66,000-square-foot Sufism Reoriented Sanctuary in the residential Saranap neighborhood.